George Rogers Clark Homesite & Boat Launch

 The cabin above is a representation of the cabin that George Rogers Clark lived in.
 There are no illustrations of his original cabin that was destroyed in 1854.
 This cabin was originally erected in Osgood (Ripley Co.), Indiana and was moved and rebuilt here in 2001.

 We have constructed a cabin to interpret the life of the McGees.
 They were African-American indentured servants of George Rogers Clark.
 The McGee's lived in a settlement called Guinea Bottoms, located close to a creek on the property.
 It was one of the first freed African-American communities in the Northwest Territory.
 Download a brochure on the McGee Cabin here.
+This cabin is open when the GRC Cabin is open.

 A number of interpretive panels containing historical information about the George Rogers Clark home site and its history can be found on the property.
 In the summer, we establish a garden around the cabin with flowers, herbs and vegetables that Clark might have used.